 We also work closely with El Tortugario Centro Ecológico de Cuyutlan, an ecological center in Cuyutlan.
 The center focuses on raising awareness in local communities about the importance of biodiversity and conservation.

 Where will I work?

-You’ll spend most of your time working at El Tortugario Centro Ecológico de Cuyutlan, where you’ll work on the beach or in a nearby lagoon.
-You’ll also work at La Colorada Crocodile Center once a week.
+You’ll spend most of your time working at El Tortugario Centro Ecológico de Cuyutlan, and working directly at the beach or in a nearby lagoon.
+You’ll also work at La Colorada Crocodile Centre once a week.

 Your accommodation has several single and shared bedrooms, as well as a communal kitchen and a swimming pool.
 Only volunteers of the same sex are permitted to share a room.
-You’ll all assist with some basic maintenance and cleaning at the house.
+You’ll all pitch in to help with some basic maintenance and cleaning at the house.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.

 Ultimately, our Management Plans help us make our projects better.
 This in turn means you get to be part of something that makes a real impact where it’s needed.
 Read more about our Management Plans.